projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-kernel-options.rst

 ``i915.enable_initial_modeset=1`` in SOS and ``i915.enable_initial_modeset=0`` in UOS.

-This parmeter is not used on UEFI platforms.
+This parameter is not used on UEFI platforms.

 i915.avail_planes_per_pipe and i915.domain_plane_owners
 *******************************************************